SymfonyCasts/netgen-layouts/sfcasts/how-it-works.md

 # Creating & Mapping Layouts

-Ok, let's see what layouts is all about.
+Ok, let's see what Layouts is all about.
 In this chapter, we'll, step-by-step, create & use a "layout", learning *exactly* how Layouts works its magic along the way.

-To check out the Layouts admin section, head to `/ng-layouts/admin` to find... a login form!
-The login form has nothing to do with Layouts... it's just that the layouts admin area *requires* you to be logged in... and I've already added a login form to our site.
+To check out the Layouts admin section, head to `/nglayouts/admin` to find... a login form!
+The login form has nothing to do with the Layouts... it's just that the layouts admin area *requires* you to be logged in... and I've already added a login form to our site.
 There's even a user in the database!
 Log in with `doggo@barkbite.com`, password `woof`.